 We’ve basically been rolling back and shutting down all of our most progressive housing policy in the US.
 And it’s terrible because we know that these things work.
 We know that affordable housing works, we know that low-income housing works and we also know that we don’t have to live in a world of four-year wait lists for people to afford the cities that they live in.

-This is very much on money in politics problem.
+This is very much a money in politics problem.
 The industries in particular that have completely captured our government and especially the Democratic Party are Wall Street, real estate, big pharma, healthcare.
 People talk about what quote-unquote Republican industries are and we think of the NRA, we think of fossil fuel corporations, things like that.
 But the real companies that are eroding our democracy are private equity and real estate.
 They by far contribute the largest amount of money to compromise both parties, but especially Democrats and Joe Crowley.

 Crowley is the chairman of the Queens Democratic Party and has a very formidable machine behind him — The Intercept article about your race laid that out.
 How do you beat that?